 Notes: Standard errors are clustered at the individual level and are given in parentheses.
-The regressions also include year fixed effects. p<0.10, p<0.05, p<0.01.
+The first stage regressions include the same variables as those in the second stage (apart from the instruments) and both include year fixed effects. p<0.10, p<0.05, p<0.01.
 Debt to income is the yearly ratio of the market value of debt value and the yearly disposable income.
 Observations with a debt to income ratio above 20 are excluded.
 Yes, Uncomfortable is a 0/1 variable for the respondent being uncomfortable with debt where yes=1 and no=0.
 Yes, Parent Uncomfortable is a 0/1 variable for the respondent answering that the parent is/was uncomfortable with debt where yes=1 and no=0.
 Mother refers to the question referring to the mother.
-MotherxFemale refers to the interaction effect between a female respondent and the question referring to the mother.
-For an explanation of the other variables, please see Table 4.
+Mother x Female refers to the interaction effect between a female respondent and the question referring to the mother.
+For an explanation of the other variables, see Table 4.